Wise.com Review 2021 – Pros & Cons of Transfers with (formerly) TransferWise

 In order to achieve such a competitive price, it was necessary to do without promotions such as the first free transfer.

-It should not be forgotten that today, Transferwise remains the cheapest method of sending money abroad, and whose cost is 8 times lower than that of any traditional bank.
+It should not be forgotten that today, Wise remains the cheapest method of sending money abroad, and whose cost is 8 times lower than that of any traditional bank.

 It also helps us to have a bank account and make the most of it by receiving our salary, taking money from ATMs or making purchases.